 A causal link between prescribed opioid treatment during pregnancy and birth defects in newborns was found in a study published by the American Journal of Obstetrics and Gynecology.
 Common birth defects that were linked to prenatal opioid use in the study included heart defects and spina bifida, with significant association especially between mothers who gave birth to children with spina bifida and maternal opioid use between 1 month before and 3 months after conception.

-If you took prescription opioids during pregnancy and you are now raising a child with special needs, contact the opioids lawyers at Waters Kraus & Paul.
+If you took prescription opioids during pregnancy and you are now raising a child with special needs, contact the opioids lawyers at Waters Kraus Paul & Siegel.

 Contact us now.